pedropintoo/PDS/lab01/README.md

 test;stack;
 ```

-Files with examples of puzzles are in the `date` directory.
+Files with examples of puzzles are in the `data` directory.
 ```
 wlist0.txt > sopa0.txt
 wlist1.txt > sopa1.txt